TeamBion/aws-cw-prometheus-syncer/README.md

 ### Caveats:

-* Soprano does not creates any prometheus rules for the alerting purposes you can set your prometheus rules according to the your query definitions.
+* This project does not creates any prometheus rules for the alerting purposes you can set your prometheus rules according to the your query definitions.

-* You can use soprano via aws EC2 IAM Profile but in kubernetes side you are able to annotate your service Account to  access AWS via well defined Roles.
+* In any kind place to use this project you have to set these permissions to the policy.

 - Example Role Definition:
 ```